+1. The differences between how males and females are expected to act and dress are decided by

+a.
+Culture

+b.
+Biology

+c.
+Both

-1. The differences between how males and females are expected to act and dress are decided by a.
-Culture b.
-Biology c.
-Both 2.
-It is good to talk to a young person about sex, sexuality, and gender because they are exploring their first feelings of attraction and forming their own ideas about sexual orientation and gender identity. a.
-True b.
-False c.
+2. It is good to talk to a young person about sex, sexuality, and gender because they are exploring their first feelings of attraction and forming their own ideas about sexual orientation and gender identity. a.
+True

+b.
+False

+c.
 I don't know.

 3. You can reliably predict a person's sexual orientation based on how they act and dress. a.
+True

-True b.
-False c.
+b.
+False

+c.
 I don't know.

 4. No one should experience job discrimination because of their sexual orientation. a.
 Strongly agree b.
 Agree c.
 Neutral/unsure d.
 Disagree e.
+Strongly disagree

+5.

+a.
+Strongly agree

+b.
+Agree

+c.
+Neutral/unsure

+d.
+Disagree

-Strongly disagree 5.
-Gender and sexual minorities should be allowed to be school teachers. a.
-Strongly agree b.
-Agree c.
-Neutral/unsure d.
-Disagree e.
-Strongly disagree 6.
-Same-sex couples should be able to attend workplace social events together as partners. a.
-Strongly agree b.
-Agree c.
-Neutral/unsure d.
-Disagree e.
-Strongly disagree 7.
-Same-sex couples should be legally permitted to marry. a.
+e.
+Strongly disagree

+6. Same-sex couples should be able to attend workplace social events together

+as partners.

+a.
+Strongly agree

+b.
+Agree

+c.
+Neutral/unsure

+d.
+Disagree

+e.
+Strongly disagree

+7. Same-sex couples should be legally permitted to marry.

+a.
 Strongly agree